AdrienOliva/Benchmark-aDNA-Mapping/Simulations/README.md

-- CreateReads: All scripts used to simulate the ancient DNA reads.
+- _CreateReads_ folder contains all the scripts used to simulate the ancient DNA reads.
-- SubSampleReads: Pipeline used to subsample the simulated reads to have a read length that correspond at an aDNA read length distribution.
+- _SubSampleReads_ folder contains the pipeline used to subsample the simulated reads to have a downsampled dataset with a read length that correspond at an ancient DNA read length distribution.